telekom-security/tpotce/cloud/README.md

-# Ansible T-Pot Deployment on Open Telekom Cloud
+# Ansible T-Pot Deployment on Open Telekom Cloud :cloud:

 Here you can find a ready-to-use solution for your automated T-Pot deployment using [Ansible](https://www.ansible.com/).
 It consists of multiple Ansible Playbooks, which can be reused across all Cloud Providers (like AWS, Azure, Digital Ocean).